ibm-cloud-docs/hp-virtual-servers/getting-started.md

 ## Managing user access
 {: #gs_useraccess}
-Access to the management of {{site.data.keyword.hpvs}} service instances is controlled by IBM Cloud Identity and Access Management (IAM) whereas the servers use standard Ubuntu user-access management.
+Access to the management of {{site.data.keyword.hpvs}} service instances is controlled by IBM Cloud Identity and Access Management (IAM) but the servers use standard Ubuntu user-access management.
 You can find more information [here](https://cloud.ibm.com/docs/hp-virtual-servers?topic=hp-virtual-servers-manage_access.

 ## Securing your data
 {: #gs_secure}
-To ensure that you can securely manage your data when you use {{site.data.keyword.hpvs}}, it is important to know exactly what data is stored and encrypted and how you can delete any stored personal data.
-More information about protecting your data and the {{site.data.keyword.cloud_notm}} network architecture can be found [here](https://cloud.ibm.com/docs/hp-virtual-servers?topic=hp-virtual-servers-mng-data).
+To ensure that you securely manage your data when you use {{site.data.keyword.hpvs}}, you must know what data is stored and encrypted and how to delete any personal data.
+You can find more information about how to protect your data and the {{site.data.keyword.cloud_notm}} network architecture [here](https://cloud.ibm.com/docs/hp-virtual-servers?topic=hp-virtual-servers-mng-data).

 ## Protecting your {{site.data.keyword.hpvs}}
 {: #gs_protect}
 A {{site.data.keyword.hpvs}} server has two disks, "boot" and "data".
-The boot disk is always 25 GB, the size of the data disk varies and depends on your plan.
-Important data should always be persisted on the data disc.
+The boot disk is always 25 GB.
+The size of the data disk varies, and depends on your plan.
+Make sure important data is persisted on the data disk.
 The Ubuntu servers are preconfigured in such a way that the passwords expire after 90 days.
-If the user password has expired, it is no longer possible to log in via SSH even if you are using SSH-keys.
+If the user password  expires, it's no longer possible to log in by way of SSH even if you are using SSH-keys.
 For more information, see [Protecting a virtual server](https://cloud.ibm.com/docs/hp-virtual-servers?topic=hp-virtual-servers-protect_vs).